 Timeliness and productivity estimates are contained in Parts I and II of this report.
 However, certain factors could arise to affect those estimates.
-For example, precedent decisions of the United States Court of Veterans Appeals may impose additional requirements for case analysis and development.
+For example, precedent decisions of the United States Court of Appeals for Veterans Claims may impose additional requirements for case analysis and development.
 Because decisions of the Court are effective immediately upon issuance, precedential decisions may require that the Board readjudicate a large number of cases already adjudicated, but not yet dispatched from the Board.

 The Board's estimates of future timeliness and productivity can only approximate the impact of cases remanded to regional offices for additional development.
 The majority of these cases eventually are returned to the Board for adjudication, but the Board cannot anticipate when the requested development will be completed or how many cases will be returned to the Board.
-The estimates do not include those cases returned to the Board by the Court of Veterans Appeals for readjudication.
+The estimates do not include those cases returned to the Board by the Court of Appeals for Veterans Claims for readjudication.

-In recent years, the Board's decision productivity and timeliness have been retarded by numerous factors, including: (1) directives of the Court that require additional time, effort, and resources to produce appellate decisions; (2) the necessity to stay the adjudication of certain classes of cases pending resolution of appeals as a result of decisions of the Court of Veterans Appeals; and (3) receipt of cases remanded for readjudication from the Court of Veterans Appeals.
-It is likely that all or some of these factors will influence the Board's productivity in FY 1999, but it is not possible to quantify their possible effects.
+In recent years, the Board's decision productivity and timeliness have been retarded by numerous factors, including: (1) directives of the Court that require additional time, effort, and resources to produce appellate decisions; (2) the necessity to stay the adjudication of certain classes of cases pending resolution of appeals as a result of decisions of the Court of Appeals for Veterans Claims; and (3) receipt of cases remanded for readjudication from the Court of Appeals for Veterans Claims.
+It is likely that all or some of these factors will influence the Board's productivity in FY 2000, but it is not possible to quantify their possible effects.
 Additional unanticipated factors could also arise to affect decision production.